 The purpose of this Request for Proposals (RFP) is to select a Proposer to perform the Project services described in this RFP.
 SCDOT desires that this Project be constructed in a very efficient and timely manner.
 The proposed Project services are hereinafter referred to as the "Project".
-"Proposer," as used here, includes a firm or firms, consortia, partnerships, limited liability corporations, sole proprietorship, joint ventures, and other legal entities, which have been requested by South Carolina Department of Transportation (SCDOT) to submit a Proposal in response to this RFP.
-Partnerships, corporations, limited liability corporations (LLC), joint ventures, or other joint entities are collectively referred to herein as joint ventures.
+"Proposer," as used here, includes a firm or firms, consortia, partnerships, joint ventures, and other legal entities, which have been requested by South Carolina Department of Transportation (SCDOT) to submit a Proposal in response to this RFP.
 The Proposer shall become the Contractor if awarded the Contract.